Japan […] has produced only one solitary city-state, Sakai.

 Tokugawa Ieyasu, who founded the Tokugawa shogunate at Edo, was from the Matsudaira clan of daimyos in Mikawa province and gained supremacy at the Battle of Sekigahara in 1600.

-Toynbee seems to be implying that Edo was a feudal state, rather than merely the seat of the shogunate.
-No doubt it was: parts of Mikawa province (and others?) were administered directly by the bakufu.
+In what way did the pre-Tokugawa shoguns not “hold together” the feudal states?
+Was it a matter of the degree of centralisation?
+Parts of Mikawa province (and others?) were administered directly by the bakufu.
 I assume that it also controlled directly some land around Edo.

 Cities on the Move, OUP, 1970